The Frugal Guy Cook

 Moroccan Carrot Salad

 I mentioned in my intro post that I might repost past stuff from the other blogs.
-I’d stumbled across the Moroccan Carrot Salad post from June 25, 2006, and wanted to remind myself I’d intended to experiment with the recipe.
+I’d stumbled across a Moroccan Carrot Salad post from June 25, 2006, and wanted to remind myself I’d intended to experiment with the recipe.
 It’s summer, or at least the weather deities believe it should be in these parts, so now’s the time.

 Last night I made Moroccan Carrot Salad, as seen on the rec.food.recipes newsgroup.
 It sounded intriguing and I figured it would supplement our contribution of mass quantities of beverages to my grandmother’s birthday party today.

-I upped it to two pounds… highly approximate on the carrot front, as it was the end of a 3 lb bag and part of a new 3 lb bag.
+I upped it to two pounds,¦ highly approximate on the carrot front, as it was the end of a 3 lb bag and part of a new 3 lb bag.
 We’ve been going through carrots lately, cooked and in salads.
 Sadie loves carrot sticks, though it’s freaky when she chipmunks them and spits them out an hour later in favor of eating something else.

 I bought a real lemon on my trip to the Farmer’s Outlet, with no clue how much juice a lemon produces.
 It turned out to be exactly the needed 4 tablespoons.
 Cool.